Crosline/iozsaygi.github.io/_posts/2023-07-20-dependency-management-pipeline.md

 endif()
 ```

-The basic improvement to this script can be done by supporting other platforms and other compilers like GCC.
+First improvement to this script can be done by supporting other platforms and other compilers like GCC.
+Currently it is only supporting MSVC but SDL has releases for other compilers too.

-With this simple chain of CMake commands, we are able to download and extract SDL library during build process.
-Which saves us from one of the repetitive tasks!
+Now let's take a look at much simpler task, setting up CMake variables for SDL.

-### Informing CMake about SDL
+### Setting up SDL related CMake variables
-Next, we need a script to set some CMake variables that are related to SDL.
+We will be using CMake module for letting CMake know about SDL's source files.

+Make sure to update your CMake module path before using this script on build pipeline.

+Example code for updating CMake module path looks like this:
+``set( CMAKE_MODULE_PATH ${CMAKE_MODULE_PATH} "${CMAKE_SOURCE_DIR}/scripts/cmake/" )``

 The following script sets the listed variables below:
 - ``SDL2_INCLUDE_DIRS`` is set to path of the SDL's header files